 Speckled trout fishing

-Spotted sea trout, or “speckled trout” as they are known locally, are arguably the most popular gamefish along Florida’s west coast, and that is the case here in Sarasota as well.
+Spotted sea trout, or “speckled trout” as they are known locally, are arguably the most popular game fish along Florida’s west coast.
+And, that is the case here in Sarasota as well.
 They are plentiful all along the coast of Florida and around to Texas.
-One of the “bread and butter” targets for local charter boat captains on fishing charters, trout are abundant year-round, cooperative, and provide great table fare for anglers seeking a couple of filets for a meal.
+Trout are one of the “bread and butter” targets for local charter boat captains on fishing charters.
+Speckled trout are abundant year-round, cooperative, and provide great table fare for anglers seeking a couple of fillets for a meal.

 Speckled trout conservation

 It is very important to release the larger trout over 20”.
 These are the breeder stock females and must be free to reproduce, insuring a good crop of juvenile fish.
-If a few are to be kept for eating, and they are delicious, keep a couple between 16” and 18”, those make the best table fare.
-If you are ready to go Speckled Trout fishing in florida, call us at (941) 371-1390 and book your charter today.
+If a few are to be kept for eating, and they are delicious, keep a couple between 16” and 18”.
+Trout that size make the best table fare.
+If you are ready to go Speckled Trout fishing in Florida, call us at (941) 371-1390 and book your charter today.

 Current Spotted sea trout regulations can be found HERE.